We are a brand-new, community minded Full Fibre network based in Eastbourne, East Sussex.

 We’re not only bringing you our 100Mbps - 10Gbps ‘Hyperfast’ services as standard, we’re also delivering it at an incredible price.
 We beat the mainstream provider’s ‘Superfast’ and ‘Ultrafast’ packages which give you slower speeds – especially when it comes to uploads.

-• We’re a local employer - based in Eastbourne, East Sussex and provide all our customer support locally – no call centres abroad or faraway, we’re all in East Sussex.
+• We’re a local employer - based in Eastbourne, East Sussex and provide all our customer support locally – no call centres abroad or faraway.

-• Whether you're homeworkers, online gamers or a connected family – connected to the cloud, downloading the latest game or families streaming their favourite shows, you’ll now enjoy faster speeds and increased reliability, the like of which hasn’t been seen in Eastbourne & East Sussex before!
+• Whether you're homeworkers, online gamers or a connected family – connected to the cloud, downloading the latest game or families streaming their favourite shows, you’ll now enjoy faster speeds and increased reliability, the like of which hasn’t been seen in Eastbourne, East Sussex and beyond before!

-• Our full fibre optic network uses 88% less greenhouse gas emissions per 1Gbps when compared to other access technologies.
-Helping to protect and improve the environment in East Sussex.
+• Our full fibre optic network creates 88% less greenhouse gas emissions per 1Gbps when compared to other access technologies.
+Helping to protect and improve the environment.

 Our 100Mbps - 10Gbps ‘Hyperfast’ service is delivered as standard, and at a price that beats the mainstream provider’s ‘Superfast’ and ‘Ultrafast’ packages which give you slower speeds – especially when it comes to uploads.

-Our prices start at £29 per month for residential broadband and £35 + VAT per month for Business Lite.
+Our prices start at £24 per month incl VAT for symmetric residential broadband, and from £35 + VAT per month for symmetric Business Broadband.
 Our packages and prices are listed on our website under the Broadband menu option.

-Lightning Fibre owns and maintains its own network, most broadband providers share the BT Openreach network.
+Lightning Fibre owns and maintains its own network, most broadband providers utilise the openreach network.

 Most broadband providers when they talk about a ‘fibre service’ they mean ‘FTTC’ (fibre to the cabinet).
 This uses a fibre optic cable to the nearest telephone cabinet, but then copper cable from there to your house.
 Meaning their networks rely on a comparatively limited and slower copper connection from the cabinet to your home.
 And the further your house from the cabinet and the older your cable is, the slower the connection.